pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Option for this protocol corresponds to fine frequency tuning.
 This value is different for each Module and **must** be accurate otherwise the link will not be stable or bind won't even work.
 Check the [Frequency Tuning page](/docs/Frequency_Tuning.md) to determine it.

-**Again make sure to set the RF frequency right to be able to bind**.
-FYI, on my module I needed +80.

 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8|CH9|CH10
 ---|---|---|---|---|---|---|---|---|----
 A|E|T|R|TAKE_OFF/LANDING|EMERGENCY|FLIP|CALIB|HEADLESS|RTH

 TAKE_OFF/LANDING: this is a momentary switch to arm the motors or land the quad.
-This switch is not really needed as you can start the quad with throttle low then increase throttle until the motor arms and continue to increase to lift off; To land just bring throttle all the way down, the quad will just stops when touching the ground.
+This switch is not really needed as you can start the quad with throttle low then increase throttle until the motor arms, move throttle to mid-stick and then increase it quickly to lift off; To land just bring throttle all the way down, the quad will just stops when touching the ground.

 EMERGENCY: Can be used along with the throttle cut switch: Throttle cut=set throttle at -100% and set EMERGENCY to 100%